ErpNetDocs/winclient/introduction/navigators/coloring/coloring-by-row.md

 This procedure will show you how to view the rows of overdue payments in color (for any navigator).

-As an example, we will set all payments, overdue with more than 30 days, to show up in red.
+As an example, we will set all payments, overdue for more than 30 days, to show up in red.
 For that purpose, you can first open the respective navigator:

 <b>Main Menu -> Finance -> Payments -> Payments Status</b>